It's time to go back online - ExBulletin

 Screenshot: Eric Kane

-Fortnite went offline following a slightly overlong Epicifle live event that saw the destruction of the Chapter 3 map and the splicing of the new Chapter 4 map, courtesy of Paradigm.
+Fortnite went offline following a slightly overlong Episif Live Event that saw the destruction of the Chapter 3 map and the splicing of the new Chapter 4 map, courtesy of Paradigm.

 The event itself was pretty cool.
 Basically, you’re in space with several small floating islands floating around Zero Point, the giant glowing orb in the picture above.

-Note: Update: Servers are back online!